Your trusted adviser for R&D Tax Credits and R&D Grants

 12 minute read

-The EIC Accelerator grant, part of the European Innovation Council’s Horizon Europe funding framework, is a significant funding mechanism for startups and SMEs that focuses on driving deep-tech innovation and breakthrough solutions.
+The EIC Accelerator grant, part of the Horizon Europe funding framework, is one of the top funding mechanisms for European startups and SMEs building breakthrough innovations.

 What is the EIC Accelerator?